Ringdown of a black hole sourced by a Burkert-density effective anisotropic source: Introduction

 \section{Introduction}

-Accounting for approximately $25\%$ of the universe's total energy density, dark matter (DM) is a critical component that governs the formation and dynamics of structures, ranging from galaxies to clusters.\cite{Planck2018}.
-Its presence is inferred from multiple, complementary probes including galaxy rotation curves, strong/weak lensing maps, satellite kinematics, and the cosmic microwave background-which collectively require mass distributions exceeding that of baryons \cite{deBlok2010,Donato2009,Seo:2020chg}.
-On galactic radii, the inner shape of the DM density remains under active debate: cold DM simulations typically predict cuspy inner profiles (e.g., Navarro–Frenk–White (NFW)), whereas observations of low-surface-brightness and dwarf galaxies often favor cored profiles with nearly constant central density; the Burkert parameterization has proven particularly successful at fitting both inner kinematics and outer rotation-curve declines \cite{Navarro1996,Burkert1995,SalucciBurkert2000,Donato2009}.
-In this work we focus on how such cored halos backreact on black hole (BH) spacetimes and how gravitational observables may, in turn, constrain halo properties.
+Dark matter (DM) constitutes about $25\%$ of the total energy density of the Universe and plays a central role in the formation and evolution of cosmic structure \cite{Planck2018}.
+Its presence is inferred from a wide range of observations, including galaxy rotation curves, strong and weak lensing, satellite kinematics, and the cosmic microwave background, all of which require a matter component beyond the baryonic sector \cite{deBlok2010,Donato2009,Seo:2020chg}.
+On galactic scales, however, the inner structure of DM halos remains under debate.
+Standard cold-DM simulations typically predict cuspy density profiles, such as the Navarro--Frenk--White (NFW) profile, whereas observations of dwarf and low-surface-brightness galaxies often favor cored profiles with nearly constant central density.
+Among these, the Burkert profile has proved particularly successful in fitting observed rotation curves over a broad radial range \cite{Navarro1996,Burkert:1995yz,SalucciBurkert2000,Donato2009}.